 Mitte is the oldest and most historic part of Berlin with many cultural attractions and “ever-expanding restaurant, club, and arts scenes”.

-In March after popular demand, producer and human rights activist Eric Abraham and the Fugard Theatre’s production of West Side Story returned to the Artscape.
+In March after popular demand, producer and human rights activist Eric Abraham and the Fugard Theatre’s production of West Side Story returned to Artscape.
 The American musical has been performed in Cape Town before and audiences raved about the brilliant actors, singers, dancers, music, and sets!

 The spectacular opera house has an exciting ambiance, including gardens, rehearsal rooms, and a stylish foyer.
 Over the years, I’ve joined friends there for memorable opera, ballet, musical, and comedy performances!
 Last night’s brilliant performance didn’t disappoint!